Ultrametric Cluster Hierarchies: I Want 'em All!

 \begin{restatable}{theorem}{UltrametricEquivalency} Let $(L, d')$ be a finite relaxed ultrametric space.
 Then there exists LCA-tree $T$ with LCA-distance $d$ and a bijection $f:L \leftrightarrow \text{leaves}(T)$ such that, for all $\ell_i, \ell_j \in L$, $d'(\ell_i, \ell_j) = d \left( f(\ell_i) \lor f(\ell_j) \right)$. \end{restatable}

 This is visualized by the first box of Figure \ref{fig:overview}.
 It shows a minimum spanning tree (MST) over some data on the left.
-In this MST, the minimax ultrametric is given by the weight of the largest edge in the path between two nodes \cite{minimax_distance}.
-For example, the minimax distance between nodes $\circled{1}$ and $\circled{4}$ is $\putinsquare{5}$.
-The right-hand side of the first box of Figure 1 then stores these minimax distances in an LCA-tree where the LCA of nodes $\circled{1}$ and $\circled{4}$ has value $5$.

-We show in Appendix \ref{app:ultrametric_proofs} that all LCA-trees are relaxed ultrametrics as long as they satisfy the following conditions:
+In this MST, the single-link ultrametric is given by the weight of the largest edge in the path between two nodes \cite{minimax_distance}.
+For example, the single-link distance between nodes $\circled{1}$ and $\circled{4}$ is $\putinsquare{5}$.
+The right-hand side of the first box of Figure 1 then stores these distances in an LCA-tree (i.e., the LCA of nodes $\circled{1}$ and $\circled{4}$ has value $5$).
+We prove in Appendix \ref{app:ultrametric_proofs} that all LCA-trees are relaxed ultrametrics as long as they satisfy the following conditions:

 \begin{restatable}{corollary}{LCAcorollary} Let $T$ be an LCA-tree.
 For any leaf $\ell \in T$, let $p(\ell) = [\ell, \eta_a, \ldots, \eta_b, r(T)]$ be the path from $\ell$ to the root of the tree $r(T)$.
 Then the LCA-distances on $T$ form a relaxed ultrametric if and only if, for all $\ell \in \text{leaves}(T)$ and $\eta_i, \eta_j \in p(\ell)$, the following conditions are satisfied: